 The T Cross K remained in operation until May 1, 1960, when a fire destroyed the two main buildings, leaving only the fireplace and the walls of four stone cabins.
 Five fire units fought the blaze for 8 hours.
 The fire damage totaled $42,000 dollars.
 It was attributed to faulty electrical wiring.

-Mrs. Burnam got re-married to Dudley Walters, a professional horse racing gambler, six months later, in November 1960.
+Six months later in November 1960, Mrs. Burnam married Dudley Walters, a professional horse racing gambler.
 They had a lavish wedding reception at Highlanders Restaurant in Desert Hot Springs on January 15, 1961, which was attended by over 250 guests.

 The ranch eventually became the property of the Wildlands Conservancy, the largest private non-profit landowner in California, that operates the Mission Creek Preserve to this day.
 It’s doubtful the former owners ever imagined the ranch would someday be part of something called the Sand to Snow National Monument.
 But how did it all come about?

 You see, way back in 1994 under the California Desert Protection Act, conservation of the San Gorgonio wilderness was increased to 38,000 acres, allowing the creation of Mission Creek Preserve.
 In 2004, U.S. Senator Dianne Feinstein, a strong proponent for the Desert Protection Act, was the guest speaker at Mission Creek Preserve for a gathering to celebrate the Act’s tenth anniversary.